 Anthony Grant Inc. is a private art dealership and consultancy specializing in sales of Modern, Post-War and Contemporary Art.
 With over 40 years of industry experience, our team provides discretion, market knowledge and art historical expertise to clients navigating the increasingly complex international art market.
 As trusted counsel, we assist our clients to build and refine world-class fine art collections.

-Renowned for his knowledge of the global art market and expertise in Modern, Post-War and Contemporary Art, Anthony Grant's career in the art world spans nearly 40 years.
-Prior to founding AG Inc. in 2016, Anthony spent ten years overseeing the global expansion and development of the Contemporary Art department at Sotheby's as Vice Chairman.
+Renowned for his expertise and knowledge of the global art market, Anthony's career in the art world spans nearly 40 years.
+Prior to founding his own private art dealership and consultancy, Anthony spent ten years overseeing the global expansion and development of the Contemporary Art Department at Sotheby's as Vice Chairman.

 As a trusted advisor to many important collectors of Contemporary Art, Anthony was instrumental in securing some of Sotheby’s most significant consignments including record prices at auction for Jasper Johns, Cy Twombly, and Mark Rothko to name a few.
 Anthony was also entrusted with handling deaccessions for prominent museum collections including Dia Art Foundation, the Lannan Foundation, the Museum of Modern Art, the Whitney Museum of American Art and the Clyfford Still Museum.
 His unrivaled leadership and expertise in the industry has provided his clients with a trusted relationship and premier experience for decades.